evmcnb/quartz/content/Pearls/Myasthenia gravis.md

 - antibodies to acetylcholine receptors
 - Tensilon test: IV edrophonium reduces muscle weakness temporarily - not commonly used any more due to the risk of cardiac arrhythmia

+> [!info] Respiratory Function
+> Neuromuscular disorders result in a restrictive pattern on pulmonary function tests

 ### Management

 - long-acting acetylcholinesterase inhibitors